Skip to content

 --dat *.dat \

-This might result in an output structure such as:
+This might result in an output structure similar to:

 ROMs-Sorted/